Walk into adventure at 5 Wits! The name originates from Renaissance literature where the five wits were considered to be ... More

-Walk into adventure at 5 Wits - the name originates from Renaissance literature where the five wits were considered to be common sense, imagination, fantasy, estimation and memory.
-This unusual place brings you a melange of museum exhibits, haunted houses, video games and special effects to create an interactive adventure experience.
+Walk into adventure at 5 Wits!
+The name originates from Renaissance literature where the five wits were considered to be common sense, imagination, fantasy, estimation and memory.
+This unusual place allows you to interact with the exhibits in a guided group to progress through an adventure.
+This is a family friendly interactive adventure, though there are some loud noises and darkness, so parents should use their own judgment with children under seven years old.
 If you are tired of watching action films and wish to be part of one, then 5 Wits gives you the opportunity.
 Arm yourself with your five key senses and get ready to win over evil!

 I, too, thought this would be exciting and fun but it was truly a terrible waste of money.